 Intramuscular Stimulation Therapy Specialist Q&A

-Intramuscular stimulation therapy alleviates pain associated with chronic conditions.
-Get effective treatment available at Prosper Health & Rehab.
+Intramuscular stimulation (IMS) is a highly effective physiotherapy treatment for chronic pain and muscle tightness.
+At Prosper Health & Rehab, our team of specialists offers intramuscular stimulation for non-invasive and comprehensive pain therapy.
 For more information, contact us or book an appointment online.
 We have convenient locations to serve in Vancouver, BC and Surrey, BC.

 Table of Contents:

 Intramuscular Stimulation (commonly known as ‘IMS’ or ‘Dry Needling’) is a well-researched technique that uses small acupuncture needles to help relax tight and painful muscles.

 Developed in the 1970’s in Vancouver by Dr. Gunn, it has become a technique used in pain and disability management in modern therapy all over the world.

 Physiotherapists perform intramuscular stimulation (IMS) by inserting an acupuncture needle into a tight and shortened muscle band.